apocalyptech/eschalon_utils/README.md

 need two other packages installed which may not be present on your system.
 The first is PyCrypto: <https://www.dlitz.net/software/pycrypto/> This tends to be packaged as "python-crypto" by most distributions.
 Gentoo uses "pycrypto."
-The second package is czipfile, available here:
-<https://pypi.python.org/pypi/czipfile> This is probably not packaged by your
-distribution yet.
 The easiest way to install it would be via pip:

-    # pip install czipfile pycrypto
+    # pip install pycrypto

 If those methods don't work for you, you should be able to just download it from the above link.
-Note that czipfile isn't ACTUALLY required to edit Book II/III maps, but without czipfile, loading maps can take an absurdly long time.
-Trust me, you will want to have it installed.
 Note once again that this only affects Book II/III map editing.
 The character editors, and the Book I map editor are not affected.

-The minimum GTK+ required is 2.24.0.
+The minimum GTK+ required is 3.x

 INSTALLATION, WINDOWS
 ---------------------